kukyxs/CoMvvmHelper/README.md

        customConvertAdapter = mutableListOf()
    }
 ```
-or nothing if not use koin and retrofit
+or nothing if not use koin or retrofit

 ## More detail usage is coming...